Racopokemon/ImageSort/README.md

 * Session storage
   * Simply stores the maps to a file and continues from it if it lies in the folder (or so)
   * Also save the last position of the cursor
+* Let the users decide how many categories they need (and let them rename later?) instead of the static 3
+  * The 3 is not even a constant, its just hardcoded.
+Change this